AmrBenSalem/AWS-SAA-C02-Course/README.md

 #### 1.2.6.2.
 Buckets

 - Created in a specific AWS Region.
 - Data has a primary home region.
-Will not leave this region unless told.
+Will not leave this region unless specified.
 - Blast Radius = Region
 - Unlimited number of Objects
 - Name is globally unique